You’re hosting a turkey dinner today and your turkey is still frozen!

 Let the Turkey Rest

-You should let the turkey rest for about half an hour.
-This allows the meat to become juicy and delicious.
+You should let the turkey rest for about 20 minutes, this allows the meat to become juicy and delicious.

 Now you can carve the turkey and serve it.
 Everyone will enjoy this meat that you cooked all day.

 How Long for a Turkey From the Freezer to the Table?

 You can expect a frozen turkey to take 50% longer to cook than its defrosted counterparts.